quangkhai88/nifi-workflow/README.md

 To start Nifi workflow control tool:

-2 ways to launch jar file with configuration file:
+2 ways to execute jar file with configuration file:

   1. Place jar file and config file in the same folder and execute: